otrv4/otrv4/architecture-decisions/003-user-profile.md

 information, it does not damage participation deniability for the conversation.
-As a side affect, it is possible for the receiver of a Query Message that contains versions lower than four to check for a User Profile and thus detect a downgrade attack for older versions.
+As a side affect, it is possible for the receiver of a Query Message that contains versions lower than four to check for a User Profile and thus detect a rollback attack for older versions.
 Requesting a user profile from the server is not necessary for online conversations using OTRv4.
 It's important to note that the absence of a user profile is not proof that a user doesn't support OTRv4.